-- Have the pet scanned for a microchip at your local veterinary clinic.
+- Have the pet scanned for a microchip at your local veterinary clinic, pet store, or shelter.

 - Call the shelter at (253) 383 – 2733 to give our staff a description of the pet for it to be included in our found pet records.

 2. Provide the pet a temporary home, if possible

 - If you can hold on to a pet, their family will have an easier time getting them back if they stay in the neighborhood they were found.
 We can provide those who find lost pets with food and offer kennels, leashes, and collars when available.

 Open up your home to a pet in need by adopting or fostering